 During a discussion about the far right, host Andrew Neil had to stop Owen Jones from discussing the Spectator.
 Although the Spectator does indeed publish material sympathetic to the far right, Neil believed it wasn’t proper to point that out – presumably because he’s the publication’s chairman.

-This obviously raises an interesting question about BBC balance – one that the BBC has opted to steamroll over in its usual unthinking fashion.
+This obviously raises an interesting question about BBC balance – one that the BBC has opted to steamroll over in its

 In its first response, a BBC spokesperson said: